eblot/pyftdi/pyftdi/README.rst

 This project is still in beta development stage.

-However, PyFtdi is being forked from a closed-source software implementation that has been successfully used for over a year - including serial, spi and jtag protocols, based on top of the libftdi_ open source library.
+However, PyFtdi is being forked from a closed-source software implementation that has been successfully used for over several years - including serial, spi and jtag protocols.
+PyFtdi is developed as an open-source solution.

-libftdi_ is now being phased out from this closed-source project and replaced with PyFtdi, to ease maintenance and customization.

-Meanwhile, PyFtdi is developed as an open-source solution.

 Supported features
 ------------------

 * All FTDI device ports (UART, MPSSE) can be used simultaneously.

+* Several FTDI adapters can be used simultaneously from the same Python runtime.

 * Serial port, up to 12 Mbps.
 PyFtdi includes a pyserial_ emulation layer that offers transparent access to the FTDI serial ports through a pyserial_-